The Past Life Biography of Zhu Bajie

 V. Conclusion

 Various chapters of Journey to the West show that Sun Wukong can use his immortal breath to transform his hair, his magic staff, and items not directly in contact with his body into anything he desires.
 These range from utilitarian items like files, blades, drills, and ropes to living creatures like insects, birds of prey, dogs, tigers, lesser demons, and even independent copies of himself.
 It can also change the color and appearance of clothing, as well as magically disguise someone when used in tandem with a mask.
 The skill’s special abilities include healing and soul manipulation.
-Evidence suggests that it can restore the “primordial spirit”, granting some form of immortality, as well as transform souls into “ether” for better ease of transport.
+Evidence suggests that it can restore the “primordial spirit,” granting superhuman strength and some form of immortality, as well as transform souls into “ether” for better ease of transport.

 The immortal breath, however, is not used consistently throughout the novel.
 Monkey sometimes chews up and spits out the hair, commands it to change, or simply transforms it without saying anything at all.
 This inconsistency is likely due to the novel coalescing from independent oral stories developed and told over the centuries.